dahtah/imager/README.md

 ## Contributing to imager

 If you want to add features or fix a bug, just fork this repository and send me a pull request (they're welcome).
-Documentation is great too: imager has got quite large over time, and it's in need of how-to's and tutorials!
+Consider contributing documentation too: imager has got quite large over time, and it's in need of more how-to's and tutorials!

-## Test pictures

-Imager ships with four test pictures and a video.
-Two (parrots and boats) come from the [Kodak set](http://r0k.us/graphics/kodak/).
-Another is a sketch of birds by Leonardo, from Wikimedia.
-Also from Wikimedia: the Hubble Deep field.
-The test video comes from [xiph.org](https://media.xiph.org/video/derf/)'s collection.

 ## Contributors